 Excess fats, oils and grease (FOG) task our sewage collection and treatment system.
 In addition, FOG creates a hazard for wastewater operators and increases the risk of a sewer backup in homes.
 Please follow these few simple rules to help keep your sewage running efficiently, decrease the risk of a sewer back up and overflow, and give operators a safer place to work.
 Thank you.
 And for a complete list of FOG haulers and recyclers in this region take a look at our FOG brochure.

-For household and office electronics and hazardous wastes including paints, oils, solvents, batteries, etc., regional events are held twice annually in May and October, and include a nominal fee; household hazardous wastes are typically collected at the May spring cleanup.
+For household and office electronics and hazardous wastes including paints, oils, solvents, batteries, etc., regional events are held twice annually in May and October.
+They include a nominal fee.
+Household hazardous wastes are typically collected at the May spring cleanup.
 Details of the local community cleanups can be found either on San Miguel County’s website or EcoAction Partners’ website.

-The Electronic Recycling Jobs Act went into effect July 1, 2013, and it prohibits the disposal of waste electronic devices (e-waste).
+The Electronic Recycling Jobs Act went into effect on July 1, 2013, and it prohibits the disposal of electronic devices (e-waste).
 E-waste includes televisions, computer monitors, printers, fax machines, among other devices.
 The most environmentally responsible option is recycling these types of items through a community collection event.
-For a complete list of devices and additional information you will want to review the Electronic Waste Disposal Ban information sheet.
+For a complete list of devices and additional information, you will want to review the Electronic waste disposal ban information sheet.

 Electronic items other than televisions and computer monitors may be taken to local salvage shops where you may receive money back for these items.
 Two companies on the Western Slop include Recla Metals in Montrose andBelt Salvage in Cortez.